 The Star Of The East

-Manfredo Schmeidt and the Orquestra Sinfonica UCS of Caxias, Brazil will premiere the full orchestra version on December 15, 2018.
+Manfredo Schmeidt and the Orquestra Sinfonica UCS of Caxias, Brazil premiered the full orchestra version on December 15, 2018.

 The premiere of this work with chamber orchestra was part of the annual Gaudete concert at 7:30 pm, December 9, 2016 at St. Boniface Church in Anaheim, CA.